 It’s true that you will reach a certain max point of muscle growth with calisthenics because muscle mass comes from progressive resistance, and there will only ever be so much resistance provided by your own body, but that’s where getting creative comes into play.
 Use elevated surfaces to change the angle of exercises, increasing the percentage of body weight that you’re lifting.
 Use vertical surfaces (i.e. walls and poles) to challenge your body in new ways, and recruit your core like you wouldn’t believe (human flagpole, anyone?).
 Go faster, slower, longer, upside down, or increase your range of motion to keep provoking physical and mental adaptions.

 You’ll move better IRL.
 Since calisthenics is all about moving your body in space, it’s the ultimate kind of functional movement training.
 Functional training means training in a way that will directly enhance the way you perform everyday life tasks or particular physical requirements of your work or sport.

-You likely maintain better form.
+You likely maintain a better form.
 When using free weights or machines, you can continue to progress your strength and muscle mass; however, people often end up using too much resistance on a machine or weights that are too heavy and that leads to compensating, meaning you don’t execute the exercise properly using the correct muscles.
 Calisthenics gives you the necessary solid base of strength for when/if you do incorporate external resistance into your training.
 If you can’t lift your body weight you definitely shouldn’t be trying to lift more on a machine.

 You hit every. single. muscle.
 Calisthenics involves using the entire body and not emphasizing certain muscles over others.
 What I’m talking about is strength from the bottom of your feet to the tips of your fingers.